maxnmcbride/CodeWarsPractice/README.md

 Given a string of digits, you should replace any digit below 5 with '0' and any digit 5 and above with '1'.
 Return the resulting string.

 Note: input will never be an empty string

+11. Convert a String to a Number!

+Description
+We need a function that can transform a string into a number.
+What ways of achieving this do you know?

+Note: Don't worry, all inputs will be strings, and every string is a perfectly valid representation of an integral number.